 (e) Gregory the Great (A. D. 540-604): This bishop of Rome, though ignorant of the Biblical languages, wrote extensively resorting to silly, allegorical twisting of the Bible.
 In his work, Morals on the Book of Job, he twists the names of people, things and even syllables in the book of Job giving them mystic meanings.
 He claimed Job represents Christ: his wife represents the carnal nature; his 7 sons represents the apostles; his 3 daughters represents the faithful laity who worship the Trinity; his friends, the heretics and Job’s 7,000 sheep, the faithful Christians!

 (Note that Gregory the Great rejected the canonicity of the apocryphal books of Maccabees).
-His ideas of purgatory emerged in his book, The Dialogues, which was between him and a Roman archdeacon Peter.
+His ideas of purgatory emerged in his dialogue with a Roman archdeacon named Peter in his work, The Dialogues.
 In it, he described “in incredible marvels and visions of the state of departed souls.”
-However, he admits transmitting hearsays, that he didn’t see these alleged visions himself (Philip Schaff, History of the Christian Church, Vol. III).
+However, he admits transmitting hearsay, that he didn’t see these alleged visions himself (Philip Schaff, History of the Christian Church, Vol. III).

 3. The Fruits of Purgatory

 For about 500 years after Gregory cooked up purgatory, it didn’t become an official doctrine.
-In the Medieval era, it made way for all manner of extortions and outright deceptions.
+In the Medieval era, it made way for all manner of extortion and outright deception.

 The 5th century Irish “saint” Patrick was said to have been frustrated by his people’s refusal to believe in purgatory, so he “prayed that God would help him convert the people.”
 Then Christ allegedly showed him a pit in the ground which is said to lead to purgatory.
 Some people were let in into the pit and came up to tell others terrible tales of hell (Biebler Ludwig, The Irish Ecclesiastical Record, 1960, 93:137-44).